robinske/passkeys-workshop/README.md

 ## Step 1: Deploy the starter application from the Twilio CodeExchange

 Head over to the [Twilio Code Exchange and deploy this sample project as a starting point](https://www.twilio.com/code-exchange/verify-passkeys).
+Use the default `API URL` and leave Android app keys blank - you won't need them for this workshop.

-This project will provide a few things:
+This Code Exchange project will provide a few things:

 * A live URL you can use as your [relying party](https://webauthn.wtf/how-it-works/relying-party) for testing passkeys
 * Hosted functions to register and authenticate with passkeys